The Washington Monument

 Plans for the monument began prior to the War of 1812 and funding was obtained through a lottery which raised $178,000 for its construction.
 The winning design (though the monument was never completed entirely to his specifications) was submitted by Robert Mills, a student of both Benjamin Latrobe and Thomas Jefferson.

-“Great Washington stands high aloft on his towering main-mast in Baltimore and like one of Hercules’ pillars, his column marks that point in human grandeur beyond which few mortals will go.”
+“Great Washington Stands high aloft on his toweing main-mast in Baltimore and like one of Hercules’ pillars, his column marks that pioint in human grandeur beyond which few mortals will go”

 The location originally chosen was the site of an earlier courthouse in the old city center, but there arose considerable public concern that the height of the proposed column might constitute a hazard to the populace in the event of toppling stones.
 John Eager Howard, a hero of the revolution and owner of considerable property, offered an alternate plan by donating a site in Howard’s Woods, a hill one mile north of the city adjoining his Belvedere mansion and estate.
 The forested, park like site was beautiful, and its elevation provided a spectacular view of the growing city, as well as making the monument viewable to those entering the Baltimore harbor.

 The finished column is 160 feet tall and capped with a 16 foot statue depicting Washington as he resigned his commission at Annapolis.
 Built of glistening white marble, it was completed in 1829.
 Two hundred and twenty interior spiral steps lead to the top of the monument and a spectacular view of the city.
 The base is engraved with the following:

 Commander-in-Chief of the American Army, June 15, 1775

 Yorktown, October 19, 1781